Sports Study Music Kids Site and Search Games Movies Fun Kids

 Where did Jesse Owens grow up?

 Jesse Owens was born in Oakville, Alabama on September 12, 1913.
-He grew up in Alabama with his 10 brothers and sisters until his family moved to Cleveland, Ohio when he was nine.
+He grew up in Alabama with his 10 brothers and sisters.
+When he was nine years old, his family moved to Cleveland, Ohio.

-Jesse found out early that he was faster than the rest of the kids.
-In middle school he had to work after school so his track coach, Charles Riley, let him practice before school.
+Jesse discovered early that he was faster than the rest of the kids.
+In middle school he had to work after school to make money, but his track coach, Charles Riley, let him practice before school.
 Jesse said that the encouragement he got from Coach Riley went a long way in helping him to succeed in track and field.

-Jesse first showed what he could do on a national stage at the National High School Championships.
-He broke the matched the world record in the 100 yard dash at 9.4 seconds and long jumped 24 feet 9 1/2 inches.
+Jesse first showed the world his athletic talents at the 1933 National High School Championships.
+He tied the world record in the 100 yard dash at 9.4 seconds and long jumped 24 feet 9 1/2 inches.

 Where did Jesse Owens go to college?

-Jesse went to Ohio State University for college.
-While at Ohio State, Jesse was the best track and field athlete in the NCAA winning eight individual championships in two years.
+Jesse attended Ohio State University for college.
+While at Ohio State, Jesse was the best track and field athlete in the NCAA.
+He won eight individual championships in two years.
 At a 1935 Big Ten track meet in Michigan, Jesse had perhaps the greatest set of track and field events in the history of track.
-He tied one world record (100 yard sprint) and broke 3 world records (220 yard sprint, 220 yard hurdles, long jump) in the period of 45 minutes.
+In just 45 minutes of competition, Jesse tied one world record (100 yard sprint) and broke 3 world records (220 yard sprint, 220 yard hurdles, long jump).

 How did he get the nickname Jesse?

-Jesse's given first name was James and his middle name Cleveland.
+Jesse's given name was James Cleveland Owens.
 As a kid, his nickname was J.C. for James Cleveland.
-When he moved from Alabama to Ohio, he told his teacher his name was "JC" and she heard it wrong, probably due to his southern accent, and wrote down Jesse.
+When he moved from Alabama to Ohio, he told his teacher his name was "JC", but she heard it wrong and wrote down Jesse.
 He was called Jesse ever since.

 1936 Summer Olympics